yoavweiss/smashing_book_6_chapter/loading_assets_on_the_web.md

 Finally, unused CSS and JavaScript increases your site's memory footprint for no good reason, as the browser has to maintain the unused rules and code in memory for as long as your site is in memory.
-In low-memory environments like mobile, that could be the cause for your site's tab getting kicked out of memory when the user is not looking.
+In low-memory environments like mobile, that could cause your site's tab to be kicked out of memory when the user is not looking.

 ## Compression API
 As mentioned above, the unused content on our sites is often